niakouu/FXOceanInvader/README.md

 ## Installation

-Compile the JAR file using an IDE.
+Compile the JAR file using an IDE for MacOs and Linux.
+Luckely there is a compiled version for Windows users.
+You can start game by running `bin\oceanInvader.bat`.

 ## Contributing